 Give them soil that contains lots of organic matter; compost is a good idea here.
 Ensure that the soil has good drainage to prevent rot.
 Hibiscus can be a bit high maintenance when it comes to water needs, so give them water at least once every few days.
 Very dry and hot places will mean watering your shrub once or even twice daily.
 Hibiscuses are happiest when grown in USDA zones 9 through 11.

 Scientific name: Hyacinthus

-The ever-popular hyacinth is a kind of flower made up of numerous, densely-packed florets and comes in a rainbow of colors, one of which is a kind of deep pink that is an almost crimson red.
+The ever-popular hyacinth is a kind of flower made up of numerous, densely-packed florets and comes in a rainbow of colors.
+Purple flowers are the most common, but they also flower in a color that’s kind of deep pink, almost crimson red.
 It is a highly fragrant flower that will easily take root and naturalize in the right spot.

 Though it should be noted that the number of florets does decrease over time, the hyacinth can thrive in medium moisture, well-drained soil and can be kept either under the full sun or a slightly shaded area as it helps retain moisture in the soil.

 Hyacinth bulbs need to be planted in about 6-inch deep soil and will grow to around the height of 6 to 10 inches.
 They will spread out to cover about 4 to 6 inches of an area and will need to be about 5 to 6 inches apart from other flowers.
 Hyacinths are also winter-hardy plants and grow well in USDA zones 4 to 8.
 Although it is recommended in warmer climates for the bulbs to be pre-chilled before planting for the best possible results.

 Scientific name: Iris